Get started with metrics

 If you use Splunk Enterprise, see Create metrics indexes in the Managing Indexers and Clusters of Indexers manual.

-If you use Splunk Cloud, see Manage Splunk Cloud indexes in the Splunk Cloud User Manual.
+If you use Splunk Cloud, see Manage Splunk Cloud Platform indexes in the Splunk Cloud Platform Admin Manual.

 For information about how metrics data is metered, see How Splunk Enterprise licensing works in the Admin Manual.